tuomaseerola/interval_tension/README.md

     ##  Musicians - (Non-musicians)   -1.150 0.381 408  -3.014  0.0027
     ##
     ## Degrees-of-freedom method: kenward-roger

+The comparison of intervals across musicians/non-musicians is also documented in the figure.

 #### Check discrimination of intervals within musicians